 Bone broth is nutrient dense, extremely easy to digest, and helps you to "eat the whole animal," a paradigm that ensures you get balanced nutrition from all parts of an animal; not just the muscle meats that are popular in the Standard American Diet and inflammation supporting if eaten in excess.

-Root vegetables, such as carrots are incredibly nutrient dense and easy to digest.
-In addition, 1-2 raw carrots a day can be a digestive “helper” and can help detoxify excess estrogen and endotoxin in the colon that can slow down digestion and transit time.
+Root vegetables, such potatoes, onions, parsnips and beets are incredibly nutrient dense and easy to digest.
+In addition, they contain beneficial fibers that can act as digestive “helpers” and can help detoxify excess estrogen and endotoxin in the colon that can slow down digestion and transit time.

 10) Organic Butter and/or ghee